Borussia Dortmund vs Bayern Munich: Does home advantage still exist without the fans?

 Dortmund will need to ensure their home form remains the same if they are to topple Bayern.

-Follow live coverage of Borussia Dortmund vs Bayern Munich on skysports.com on Tuesday night; Kick-off at 5.30pm
+Follow live coverage of Borussia Dortmund vs Bayern Munich on skysports.com and the Sky Sports app on Tuesday; Kick-off at 5.30pm